QubesOS/qubes-doc/user/how-to-guides/how-to-back-up-restore-and-migrate.rst

    2. **ignore username mismatch**: This option applies only to the restoration of dom0’s home directory.
 If your backup was created on a Qubes system which had a different dom0 username than the dom0 username of the current system, then checking this box will ignore the mismatch between the two usernames and proceed to restore the home directory anyway.

    3. **Verify backup integrity, do not restore the data**: This will scan the backup file for corrupted data.
 However, it does not currently detect if it is missing data as long as it is a correctly structured, non-corrupted backup file.
-See `issue #3498 <https://github.com/QubesOS/qubes-issues/issues/3498>`__ for more details.
+See :issue:`3498` for more details.